 The instructions (in poor English) said there would be vignetting.
 As you can see, there is.

 This is the center of the Starscope image at 100% actual pixels magnification.
-It is a somewhat blurry image, despite me being careful to focus properly and mounting the Starscope on a tripod.
+It is a somewhat blurry image due to the less than average optical quality.
+Keep in mind this is the best of the tripod mounted images, and I did everything possible to get a sharp image.
 This is as good as a Starscope image gets.

 This is one of my DSLR images.
-It was easy work to get a sharp images with a tripod mpounted DSLR and a quality lens.
+It was easy work to get sharp images with a tripod mounted DSLR and a quality lens.
 I only took three photos and they all look sharp.
 And with much less hassle than the Starscope.

 I did not “sharpen” any of these images.
 This is exactly how they came out of my iPhone and DSLR.